 Liz is a native of Baltimore who graduated from UMBC with a degree in Political Science and prior to that is very proud to say she attended Baltimore Polytechnic Institute (Poly).
 During middle school and the beginning of high school Liz lived abroad with her military family and had the privilege to travel extensively.
 While she still loves to travel, she always knows when it’s time to come home.
 Previously, Liz worked for the City of Baltimore as the Mayor’s Director of Scheduling.

 Liz enjoys living in her third generation family row house in South Baltimore and circulating everywhere that she can.
 On the weekends you can find her exploring the city and going to different events or just sitting at the dog park watching her terrier mix Tovi have the time of his life.
-Liz serves on the Audience Committee for the Board of Directors at the Walters Art Museum and volunteers as a mentor for the Baltimore Leadership Academy for Young Women.
+Liz serves on the Audience Committee for the Board of Directors at the Walters Art Museum and volunteers as a mentor for the Thread.

 Kim joined the Live Baltimore team as Resident Outreach Manager in September of 2015.
 She assists current city residents, especially those with children, with their residential needs.